layyana-junaid/Dynamic_Routing_Protocol/README.md

 ## Demo Walkthrough

 ### Scenario 1: RIP Route Propagation
-1. Select the **Small 4-Router Ring** topology from the sidebar
+1. Select the **Small 4 Router Ring** topology from the sidebar
 2. Choose **RIP** protocol from the header
-3. Click **Start** (▶) — watch periodic RIP Update packets animate between routers
+3. Click **Start** (▶) watch periodic RIP Update packets animate between routers
-4. Click any router to see its routing table fill with hop-count routes
+4. Click any router to see its routing table fill with hop count routes
 5. Observe the Event Log for route add/update events
 6. Wait for convergence (status badge turns blue, timer shown)

 ### Scenario 2: OSPF Link Failure Recovery
 1. Load the **Medium 6-Router Mesh** topology
-2. Select **OSPF** — start the simulation
+2. Select **OSPF** start the simulation
 3. Once converged, go to **Failure Simulation** in the sidebar
 4. Select link **R1 — R2** and click **Fail**
 5. Watch LSA flooding animations as routers detect the failure
 6. Observe routing tables update with new shortest paths via alternative routes
-7. Click **Restore** to bring the link back — watch reconvergence
+7. Click **Restore** to bring the link back watch reconvergence

 ### Scenario 3: EIGRP Feasible Successor
 1. On the same mesh topology, switch to **EIGRP**
 2. Start and wait for convergence
-3. Fail a link — if a feasible successor exists, watch instant route switch
+3. Fail a link if a feasible successor exists, watch instant route switch
 4. If no feasible successor, observe EIGRP Query packets (red) as the router goes Active

 ### Scenario 4: BGP Multi-AS
 1. Load the **BGP 3-AS Topology**
-2. Select **BGP** — start the simulation
+2. Select **BGP** start the simulation
 3. Watch BGP UPDATE messages propagate between autonomous systems
 4. Note the AS_PATH attribute in routing tables
 5. Fail an eBGP link — observe route withdrawals and re-advertisements